 - No pet likes to live in a cage at the shelter.
 Even though we strive to provide exceptional animal care, all pets would rather be curled up on a couch next to a person rather than alone in a cage.
 The shelter is a very scary, loud, and stressful place for any pet.

 - You know your pet better than anyone, which means you can select the best family for them!
 Because you know what your pet likes/dislikes, you can match them with the perfect lifestyle and new family.

 It's easy!
 Start by asking family, friends and co-workers if they know anyone who is looking for a new pet.
+It's important to start the process as soon as you can.
+Don't wait until it's an emergency/last minute.
 Ask people in person, but also leave a flyer so they can contact you if they know of someone or decide to adopt your pet themselves.

-Next, post your pet to Rehome by Adopt-a-Pet to help you safely find a loving home for your dog.
+Also, you can post your pet to Rehome by Adopt-a-Pet to help you safely find a loving home.
 All you need to do is to set up your pet's profile in less than 10 mins.
 Once complete, your pet's profile will be posted on Adopt-a-Pet.com and be seen by millions of visitors each month!

 Make colorful and creative advertisements highlighting special information about your pet.

 • Be as descriptive as possible (name, weight, breed, gender, pet’s health, play habits, likes & dislikes).